DLaudenberg/gulpBase/README.md

 # gulpBase

 A gulp-file and folder-structure to start develop frontend-projects.
+Just do a Git-Clone and get started.

 Note: This is a single-starting-point, so once your application is up and running, there is no need to keep it compatible with this Git-version.
 Feel free to customize it to your personal needs.